 I require just the one book for this course.
 We use N. Gregory Mankiw, Macroeconomics, 9th ed.
 (New York: Worth, 2016), which is available for purchase or rental, and at a discount as a used book.
-It is also available as an e-book with Launchpad, which you may find helpful but which I shall not require you to use.
+It is also available as an e-book with Launchpad, which you may find helpful but which I don't require you to use.
 Although the 7th edition (2010) is much cheaper, and the 8th edition (2013) is somewhat cheaper, the contents have been reordered and significantly revised.
-Remember that if you buy the 9th ed., you will be able to sell it back for a lot more.
+I don't require you to buy the 10th edition (2019), which is the most recent edition.

-We shall work our way through Chapters 1-10, the dynamic model of aggregate demand and aggregate supply (taken from Cowen and Tabarrok's Modern Principles), Chapters 14-20 (briefly), and the Epilogue.
+We will work our way through Chapters 1-10, the dynamic model of aggregate demand and aggregate supply (taken from Cowen and Tabarrok's Modern Principles), Chapters 14-20 (briefly), and the Epilogue.